enricopiseddu/lendingPool/README.md

 Finally, the function updates interest rates and timestamps for the reserve and keeps track in a data structure if the user wants to use the reserve as collateral.

-#### 4.3.1 Differences between borrow functions
-This section focuses on the differences between Aave’s deposit function and the deposit function proposed in this work, respectively called “ADF” and “PDF”.

-- First difference regards input parameters.
-Both functions accept the address of the reserve and an integer value representing the amount to deposit.
-The ADF takes another parameter called referral code (the same parameter indicated in 4.2.1), while the PDF takes a different parameter: a boolean indicating if _msg.sender_ wants his deposit in the reserve as collateral.

-- In both implementations, after depositing, an number of aTokens are minted for the _msg.sender_.
-These tokens keep track of how much a certain user has deposited in the reserve.
-In ADF aTokens are managed by a smart contract called ["AToken"](https://github.com/aave/aave-protocol/blob/master/contracts/tokenization/AToken.sol), while in the PDF these tokens are stored in a double mapping called "aTokens" having type (address=>address=>uint256).

-- In the ADF, when the _msg.sender_ deposits in a reserve for the first time, the Lending Pool considers this deposit as collateral.
-On the contrary, in the PDF the _msg.sender_ must indicate if wants to use the reserve as collateral or not, storing that in a particular data structure.

-- In the PDP, before the Lending Pool transfers the amount of tokens from the _msg.sender_ to its address, it checks (thanks to "allowance" method of ERC20) if _msg.sender_ has allowed this transfer.
-In the ADP this check is not executed.

 ### 4.4 Repay function
 The repay function is summarized by the follow pseudocode:
 ```